14 Sep Spectator Tips: The Amica Newport Marathon & Half Marathon

 Surfer’s End; Mile 15 & 24 The rocky outcropping on Sachuest Point is a hangout for local surfers, and also a great place to catch runners twice!
 Its proximity to the parking area at Second Beach also makes this an ideal location for spectators who plan to take the shuttle to/from the start/finish.
 However, keep in mind that if you see your runner at their 24th mile here, you likely will not be able to get to the finish line by shuttle before they finish.
 Strong cyclists may be able to cover the 2.2 miles remaining before the runners do, but must stay out of the running lane and obey all traffic laws.

 Along the course, there are also many small side streets that allow for easy parking and spectating.
 Do expect that traffic will be moving much more slowly than normal on race day, in part due to road closures and police detail at intersections to keep runners safe:

 Memorial Boulevard in front of Easton’s Beach will close at 7:00 AM, traffic will be diverted, and the area will be impacted until roughly 8:00 AM.
 Thames Street will be closed from about 7:30 AM to 8:15 AM.
 Runners will remain on roads in Newport until approximately 11:00 AM and in Middletown until approximately 1:30 PM.

 Spectators may use the shuttles, but runners get first preference.
+Please note that masks are required on the busses, as well as any indoor areas, regardless of vaccination status.
 We suggest spectators should use the full marathon parking lot at Second Beach.
 Get there early if you want to be there for the 7:30 AM start at Easton’s Beach!